isc-projects/stork/doc/user/install.rst

    generating a DEB package with a macOS-compatible executable, which is useless.

 It is not recommended to compile Stork for 32-bit architectures as it may cause problems with unexpected integer overflows.
-Also compiling Stork components for Windows is discouraged because Golang's standard library may suppress some errors related to the file operations on the NTFS filesystem.
+Stork was never designed to operate on non-posix platforms, so Windows is not and will not be supported.
+Compiling Stork components for Windows is discouraged because Golang's standard library may suppress some errors related to the file operations on the NTFS filesystem.

 Integration With Prometheus and Grafana
 =======================================